 Contact: e-mail; phone: 860-749-4494

 Ralph continued holding regular dances in Enfield, Hartford, and eventually South Amherst, Ma.
-He retired from teaching after 29 years and now devotes himself to making flutes and fifes full time.
-He calls at local dances throughout Connecticut, the rest of New England, and even as far away as California.
-In addition he calls at camps and festivals: CDSS's English and American week at Buffalo Gap, New England Folk Festival, Wild Asparagus' Dance-a-Rama, Dance Flurry Festival, Falcon Ridge and Winterhawk.
-He is sought after for his expertise with beginning crowds, but seems best loved for his rendition of '50's era singing squares.
-When not calling, he dances contras in Greenfield, MA, Quebecois Squares in Montreal or Irish Set dances in Glastonbury, CT.
+He retired from teaching after 29 years and then devoted himself to making flutes and fifes full time.
+He called at local dances throughout Connecticut, the rest of New England, and even as far away as California.
+In addition he called at camps and festivals, including CDSS's English and American week at Buffalo Gap, New England Folk Festival, Wild Asparagus' Dance-a-Rama, Dance Flurry Festival, Falcon Ridge, and Winterhawk.
+He was sought after for his expertise with beginning crowds, but seemed best loved for his rendition of '50s-era singing squares.
+When not calling, he danced contras in Greenfield, MA, Quebecois squares in Montreal, and Irish set dances in Glastonbury, CT.
 He celebrated his 50th year of calling in the fall of 1998.

 Click here for CONNtra dances written by Ralph.